tarantool/doc/doc/1.10/book/box/authentication.rst

   If the third argument is 'universe' then the fourth argument is not specified because there is only one 'universe'.
   If the third argument is 'space' or 'function' or 'sequence' then the fourth argument is optional -- omit it to mean "all" spaces or functions or sequences.

 **Example #1**

+Here we say:

-Here we say that user 'guest' can do common operations on any object, and user 'sally' can execute any function, and user 'yoshi' can no longer read space '_space'.
+* user 'guest' can do common operations on any object,
+* user 'sally' can execute any function,
+* user 'yoshi' can no longer read space '_space'.

 .. code-block:: lua_tarantool

     box.schema.user.grant ('guest', 'read,write,execute', 'universe')
     box.schema.user.grant ('sally', 'execute',            'function')
     box.schema.user.revoke('yoshi', 'read',               'space',   '_space')

 **Example #2**